minoru-fujishima/traceable-document-development/TDD.md

 across several sections.
 TDD fixes the content that must be preserved, not the presentation order.

+For reader-facing Documents such as essays or articles, do not convert DSR claims one by one into separate sentences or paragraphs.
+Combine related claims into a chain of reasoning in which the reader can follow **why the next point needs to be considered**.
+Paragraphs should not be split mechanically merely to make the page look easy to scan.
+As a general rule, a paragraph should contain one developing unit of thought.
+For example, a concrete experience may lead to an initial interpretation;
+a point that the interpretation cannot explain may require another idea;
+and that idea may in turn be revised before a conclusion is reached.
+Such movement can remain within a connected passage when it belongs to one developing line of thought.

+The aim is neither to reproduce the chronology of the Dialogue nor to present only the final conclusions as efficiently as possible.
+Within what the DSR supports, reconstruct prose in which the reader can follow **why the reasoning develops toward its conclusion**.
+Avoid frequent short paragraphs or one-sentence paragraphs used only for emphasis.
+Paragraph boundaries should normally coincide with boundaries between units of thought.

+### Choosing the title

+Do not choose the title mechanically from the starting point of the Dialogue or from its most conspicuous episode.
+Base it on the **central theme** that becomes clear through constructing the Document.
+The event that triggered the exploration and the theme ultimately addressed by the Document may differ.

+For reader-facing Documents such as essays or articles, avoid titles that merely summarize all of the contents or list the concepts used.
+Instead, look for the shortest expression of what the Document ultimately turns out to be about when read as a whole.

+A title does not need to state the full conclusion in advance.
+A strong title can make sense before reading while acquiring a deeper meaning after the reader has followed the reasoning of the Document.
+If a subtitle is used, it should not merely restate the theme.
+It may instead provide a concrete event or question that gives the reader an entry point into the more abstract theme.

+After choosing the title, check that the theme indicated by the title matches the center of the Document.
+Do not strengthen claims or introduce a generalization in the title merely to make the title more compelling.

 Writing the Document can reveal relationships or new claims that were not previously explicit.
 This is not itself a problem.
 However, an important new claim should not simply be added to the Document and